 Being capable, big, and relatively simple to use, the iPad is an excellent tablet for kids, and this case from Speck will keep it well protected from them.
 It’s made from a soft and absorbent EVA material, and it’s protected against drops from up to 6 feet, which should mean it’ll resist most that kids can throw at it.
 It’s playfully colored, and the funky headphones work as a carrying handle, a stand, and even a way to secure the tablet onto the back of a headrest in the car.
 It even has a built-in antimicrobial treatment.
 It’s a little bit expensive, but if it means you don’t have to replace a tablet after your kid drops it, this is definitely a bargain.

 While you’re unlikely to be taking your iPad up any mountains, some people will absolutely appreciate getting as much protection as they possibly can on their device.
 Lifeproof’s Wake case is drop-proof from up to 2 meters (6.5 feet) and offers a super-grippy texture on the back panel that makes keeping a hold of your large tablet a lot easier.
 It’s a super-thin case, and it comes with button covers to keep those areas safe as well.
 While it’s not as protective as some of Lifeproof’s waterproof phone cases, this is still one of the best options out there to keep your tablet protected.
-It’s not fully available yet, but it’s worth keeping an eye on if you want serious protection.

 If you don’t need a case with all the bells and whistles, then why not save a bit of money by buying a fairly basic case with everything you might need to keep your stay-at-home superstar iPad protected?
 Olixar’s folding folio case uses a front cover and case to keep your iPad safe from all angles, and this combination keeps it safe from smaller drops, bumps, and scratches.
 The front cover folds to provide a kickstand at a high or low angle, and the cover triggers the iPad’s sleep/wake function, saving battery.
 While it’s not as flashy as some other cases, it’s also a lot more reasonably priced, making it a great option if you’re on a budget.